Lion Rock Tunnel

-Lion Rock Tunnel toll plaza, on the Sha Tin side.
+Lion Rock Tunnel former toll plaza, on the Sha Tin side.

 New Kowloon side.
 The Second Lion Rock Tunnel is on the left, the "old" tunnel is on the right.
 Lion Rock is visible in the top right corner.

 The Lion Rock Tunnel, the first major road tunnel in Hong Kong, is a twin-bored toll tunnel, connecting Hin Tin, Sha Tin in the New Territories and New Kowloon near Kowloon Tong.
-It has two southbound lanes, and there are two northbound lanes in the Second Lion Rock Tunnel, with the toll booths located at the Sha Tin end.
+It has two southbound lanes, and there are two northbound lanes in the Second Lion Rock Tunnel.
 They are vital components of Route 1.